kzinovjev/string-amber/tutorial.md

 PPLANE :1@C :1@H2 :1@H1 :1@H3
 ANGLE :1@CL1 :1@C :2@Cl-
 ```
 The format of `cvs.def` is much simpler compared to the resulting `CVs` file.
 Each line describes a single CV and contains a keyword defining the type of the CV, followed by ambermasks for the atoms involved in the CV.
-Fours types are supported:
+Four types are supported:

 1. `BOND` - interatomic distance (2 atoms)
 2. `ANGLE` - bond angle (3 atoms)